erthink/libmdbx/README.md

 Since 2017 _libmdbx_ is used in [Fast Positive Tables](https://gitflic.ru/project/erthink/libfpta),
 and until 2025 development was funded by [Positive Technologies](https://www.ptsecurity.com).
 Since 2020 _libmdbx_ is used in Ethereum: [Erigon](https://github.com/erigontech/erigon), [Akula](https://github.com/akula-bft/akula),
 [Silkworm](https://github.com/erigontech/silkworm), [Reth](https://github.com/paradigmxyz/reth), etc.

 On 2022-04-15 the Github administration, without any warning nor explanation, deleted _libmdbx_ along with a lot of other projects, simultaneously blocking access for many developers.
-Therefore on 2022-04-21 we have migrated to a reliable trusted infrastructure.
+Therefore on 2022-04-21 I have migrated to a reliable trusted infrastructure.
 The origin for now is at [GitFlic](https://gitflic.ru/project/erthink/libmdbx) with backup at [ABF by ROSA Лаб](https://abf.rosalinux.ru/erthink/libmdbx).
 For the same reason ~~Github~~ is blacklisted forever.